lakeraai/lakera/README.md

 MLTest finds systematic performance drops and robustness issues in your models.
 It can run the following tests:

+* **Stress tests**: Automatically profile your models against real-world variations in the input, detect (un)stable input regions of your model and highlights them to you.

+* **Failure clustering**: MLTest automatically clusters failure cases of your models to highlight systematic performance drops.

 * **Performance unit tests**: These tests detects and highlight slices of your dataset where the model exhibits lower performance than expected.

 * **Metadata unit tests**: Ensure that models never drop below a certain performance threshold for dataset slices specified through metadata.

 * **Robustness unit tests**: These tests generate additional synthetic data to test your model against real-world variations in the input.
-* **Stress tests**: Automatically profile your models against real-world variations in the input, detect (un)stable input regions of your model and highlights them to you.

 ## 2. Data testing

 No model evaluation is complete without taking a look at the data as well.
 MLTest can run the following data tests:

-* **Representativity tests**: These tests identify underrepresentative data slices and biases.
+* **Representativity tests**: Clustering of underrepresentative data slices and biases.

-* **Metadata tests**: Identify underrepresentative data slices and biases based on metadata.
+* **Metadata representativity tests**: Identify underrepresentative data slices and biases based on metadata.

 * **Shortcut tests**: Extract signals from your datasets that may lead to shortcut learnings.